biz4riz/boilerplate-em/README.md

 	<li>
 		Simple sematics count
 		<ul>
-			<li><b>Strong Tags:</b> The strong tag is not supported by older email clients use the bold tag instead.</li>
+			<li>Strong Tags are not supported by older email clients use the bold tag instead.</li>
-			<li><b>Ordered and Unordered List Items</b> aren't supported in all email clients.
+			<li>Ordered and Unordered List Items aren't supported in all email clients.
 Use nested tables to accomplish this that include a bullet character for each point in the list instead.
 (See Lists Example Below) /li>
 		</ul>
 	</li>
 <li>Test the email.
 It is a must to preview the coded email within all email clients before confidently sending out a campaign. <a href="https://www.emailonacid.com/" target="_blank">Email on ADid</a> and <a href="https://litmus.com/" target="_blank">Litmus</a> are a couple of great resources for this. </li>